takezoj/landed-legal/privacy-policy.md

 # Landed Privacy Policy

+**Effective date:** August 21, 2026
-**Effective date:** [FILL IN — date you start using this] **Last updated:** August 2026
+**Last updated:** August 2026

 *This is a first draft written to reflect exactly what the Landed app does today.
-It isn't legal advice — have a lawyer review it before publishing, especially the sections marked [FILL IN].*
+It isn't legal advice — have a lawyer review it before wider release.*

 ## 1. Who this covers